Vice President, Journalist Members

-Drummond brings to these initiatives more than 20 years’ experience covering education issues, and more than a decade at NPR in a variety of roles.
-Prior to this assignment, he was the network’s senior national editor.
-In that role, from 2007 through 2013, he oversaw domestic news coverage and a team of more than 60 reporters, producers and editors in Washington, D.C., and 18 bureaus around the country.
-In 2012, he also served as acting senior editor for investigations, managing a team of six reporters and producers on investigative projects.
+Drummond brings to these initiatives more than 20 years’ experience covering education issues, and nearly two decades at NPR in a variety of roles.
+Prior to this assignment, he was the network’s Senior National Editor.
+In that role, from 2007 through 2013, he oversaw domestic news coverage and a team of more than 60 reporters, producers and editors in Washington, DC, and 18 bureaus around the country.
+In 2012, he also served as acting Senior Editor for Investigations, managing a team of six reporters and producers on investigative projects.

 In addition to his journalism credentials, Drummond has also spent some time in the classroom.
 In the early 1990s, he left journalism temporarily, for a graduate degree in education and a brief career as a middle and high school teacher.
 His journalism and education interests merged in 1993, when he joined Education Week, where he spent six years as a senior editor and writer.

 Drummond joined NPR in 2000 as an editor on the national desk.
 In 2003, he became the senior editor of All Things Considered.
 He returned to the national desk in 2004 to edit coverage of poverty and welfare, education, religion, and crime and punishment.

 At NPR his work has been honored with many of journalism’s highest awards, including three Peabody Awards, two Alfred I. DuPont-Columbia University awards, the Robert F. Kennedy Journalism Award, and the Edward R. Murrow Award.

 Drummond has been a reporter with The Tampa Tribune and The St. Petersburg Times in Florida and at the Associated Press in Detroit.
 He has written for a variety of publications including The Detroit News, The Detroit Free Press, The New York Times, and Teacher magazine.